CNMAT/CNMAT-MMJ-Depot-Legacy/README.md

 Tutor:

 * is a MMJ patch reference document that serves as a single collection point for the expanding communal wisdom on a particular MMJ object or programming topic.
-For an advanced user it is a mnemonic aid and for entry level users it is learning space.
-An example might be the coll-tutor.pat   Here you would find all kinds of tips of dealing with collections including elaborate strategies like David Wessel's Refer world.
-Edmund's preference is that Tutors be formatted for digital projection; Max 5's patch zooming feature will make it unnecessary to build large-font patches.
-(Old: A very small tutorial about one specific thing, e.g., a thorough explanation of MSP's _DSP Status_ window.)
+For an advanced user it is a mnemonic aid, and for entry level users it is learning space.
+An example might be the `extras/tutors/object-tutors/about_dict.maxpat`   Here you would find all kinds of tips of dealing with dictionaries.
+Tutors aim at providing details not found in help files.

 Tutorial: